ijl20/cambridge_coffee_pot/README.md

     * POT EMPTY - pot appears to contain no coffee
     * COFFEE_GROUND - by also monitoring coffee grinding machine (with a microphone), it seems coffee has been ground.

+## Visualizing the data

+This is an open question at the moment.
+The original coffee pot presented the data as a 128x128px monochrome image and it was left to the viewer how to interpret it, combined with an implicit assumption the user would issue the ```xcoffee``` command at the time they were interested in the coffee.

+The new design can assume the permanent connection of web-based displays (in addition to the 'user request' model) and we will consider (i.e. measure) the latency in the system reporting a fresh pot of coffee.

+It has been suggested any self-respecting coffee machine in 2019 would have a Twitter account. [ref][1])

 ## Development install

 ```